 Why people come to Hazel Hill

-Annually, over 1000 visitors find solace in our 70-acre private woodland sanctuary.
-Many attend residential retreats orchestrated by our partners, while some come to retreats we personally lead.
-Many are drawn by the woods’ innate healing powers, and others by educational activities.
-Yet, a shared core practice unites our diverse community, encompassing three vital elements:
+Annually, over 1000 visitors immerse themselves in the beautiful woodland of this 70-acre private sanctuary.
+Many attend residential retreats with our partners, while some come to retreats we personally lead.
+A shared core practice unites our diverse community, encompassing three vital elements:

 A brief history